GasStationManager/GasStationManager.github.io/_posts/2024-11-04-a-proposal.markdown

 it faithfully captures the original problem description, and can attach the problem description with the formal specification together as training data.
 Furthermore, the pass/fail results can be used as ground truth to train better translation models.

+For datasets of problems without test cases, if the dataset also comes with correct code solutions in some language (e.g. Python), we can use the solution code together with randomly generated input values (as in property-based testing) to generate the expected output values, which forms the test cases we need for the above approach.

 I will open source a simple proof-of-concept script of this process in a few days.
 Will update this article with the repo link.